zeprog/zeprog/README.md

 - I like it when the site lives.
 I love animations and go deep into them.
 I look towards Three.js.
 - I had to create desktop applications on Electron and Vue (in conjunction).
 - Worked with blockchain.
 With the help of Web3.js, Ethers.js and Metamask, I created authorization in desktop applications and a link with the blockchain on websites.
+- I develop parsers, bots and utilities for automating processes in Python.

 ### Soft skills:
 - I understand that programming is not only about writing code, but also about interacting with your team, the ability to design, set and solve problems, and grow professionally.